-O. M. Ungers Roosevelt Housing Competition, 1974-75.
+O.M.
+Ungers Roosevelt Housing Competition, 1974-75

 In the second assignment, each studio will undertake an analytical investigation of one housing project.
-The pedagogical goal of this work is to investigate relationships between specific housing types, fixed building systems, variable programs, and multiple forms that are both descriptive and representative of housing.
-Common housing types within New York City include but are not limited to the following: single corridor; double-loaded corridor; skip-stop; tower; courtyard; railroad; row house; transverse core; and single-room occupancy.
-With the knowledge gained about NYC housing types and their urban setting in the first assignment, investigate how this knowledge relates to the many other types of housing that exist in Rio, Berlin, and Mumbai.
-As a way to further understand the significance of housing, this part of the studio will include travel to Rio, Berlin, and Mumbai.
-For the purpose of the studio, and given the short time frame for this assignment, each critic has preselected a precedent related to the studio trip that their studio is to examine.
-Precedents range in type and in location.
-While the studio is based in the Bronx, each student should undertake the problem of housing with a broad view.
+The pedagogical goal of this work is to investigate relationships between specific housing types, fixed building systems, variable programs, and the multiple forms that are descriptive and representative of housing.
+Common housing types within New York City include but are not limited to the following: single corridor, double loaded corridor, skip-stop, tower, courtyard, railroad, row house, transverse core, single room occupancy.
+With the knowledge you ve learned in the first assignment about NYC housing types and their urban setting, now investigate how this relates to the many other types of housing that exist in Rio, Mumbai, and Berlin.
+As a way to further understand the significance of housing, this part of the studio will include travel to Rio, Mumbai, and Berlin.
+For the purpose of the studio, and the short time frame for this assignment each critic has preselected a precedent that their studio is to examine that relates to the studio trip.
+The precedents range in type and in location.
+While the studio is based in the Bronx each student should undertake the problem of housing with a broad view.

-M / Th 01:30-06:30 p.m.
-Studio Faculty: Eric Bunge; Charles Eldred; Mario Gooden; Robert Marino; Jinhee Park; Hilary Sample; and Galia Solomonoff.
+M / Th 1:30-6:30 Studio Faculty: Charles Eldred, Eric Bunge, Mario Gooden, Robert Marino, Ada Tolla, Giuseppe Lignano, Jinhee Park, Hilary Sample, Galia Solomonoff